Protecting Your Rights After a Driver Flees the Scene

 - Disfigurement

-In limited circumstances, Arizona allows punitive damages when the at-fault driver’s conduct was extreme or malicious, such as fleeing while intoxicated.
+In limited circumstances, Arizona permits punitive damages when the at-fault driver's conduct was extreme or malicious, such as fleeing the scene while intoxicated or under the influence of drugs.

 Arizona Laws That May Affect Your Hit-and-Run Case